Airbus Maveric, presented at Singapore Airshow 2020 (photo / video)

 The Airbus Maveric project began in 2017.
 The concept aircraft took off for the first time in June 2019, and ground and flight tests will continue until the middle of this year.

-But Airbus not only introduced a prototype aircraft, but also some new technologies that could revolutionize the aeronautical industry.
+But Airbus has introduced not only a prototype aircraft, but also some new technologies that can revolutionize the aerospace industry.
 Through the AirbusUpNext program, Airbus invests in research and development.
-It also has some daring parishes, such as: E-FAN X (hybrid-electric propulsion), fello'fly (V-shaped flight) and ATTOL (take-off and landing of autonomous taxi).
+It also has a few bold designs, such as: E-FAN X (hybrid-electric propulsion), fello'fly (V-shaped flight) and ATTOL (take-off and landing of an autonomous taxi).